dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/s3-upload/index.md

 * [Dotenv Docs](https://github.com/motdotla/dotenv)

 ###### Footnote
-* Ask Jason on slack with any comments, questions, or suggestions!
+* Ask Jason Feng on slack with any comments, questions, or suggestions!